Blessing-Emmanuel001/Exploratory-Data-Analysis-with-Python/README.md

 	•	Curb weight (0.83)
 	•	Horsepower (0.81)
 	•	Vehicle width (0.75)
+Vehicles with higher engine sizes and horsepower tend to be more expensive and risky.
+These include sports and luxury cars with higher insurance implications.
-5. Top Fuel-Efficient Vehicles (Highway MPG): Leading models include Honda, Chevrolet, and Toyota with up to 54 MPG, suggesting preference for fuel efficiency.
+5. Top Fuel-Efficient Vehicles (Highway MPG):Brands like Honda, Toyota, and Volkswagen top the list in fuel efficiency (measured via highway MPG).
+Ideal for eco-conscious and cost-sensitive buyers.
-6. Curb Weight vs Damage Severity: Weak correlation (~0.12) between curb-weight and normalized-losses, implying a slight link to accident severity.
+6. Curb Weight vs Damage Severity: Heavier vehicles tend to have higher prices, potentially correlating with greater repair costs in accidents.
 7. Price Segmentation: Vehicles segmented as:
 	•	Economy: 98 cars (≤ $10,000)
 	•	Mid-range: 78 cars ($10,001–$20,000)
 	•	Luxury: 25 cars (>$20,000)
+Helps target customers based on affordability.
-8. Fuel Type & Cost Comparison: Diesel cars average $15,838, while gas cars average $12,916—diesel cars cost more, which could affect policy pricing.
+8. Fuel Type & Cost Comparison: Diesel cars tend to be more expensive than gas cars.
+Can influence pricing models for fuel type.
 9. Repair Cost Indicators: Vehicles with higher engine size, horsepower, and curb weight are more likely to incur expensive repairs or replacements.
 10. Client Segmentation for Insurance:
 	•	Using symboling (risk rating) to segment: